Neha-git-cloud/git-demo/README.md

 # GIT DEMO

-This is a git demo file.
+This file should create on conflict.

 Adding a new line.